TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/UserTsconfig/-admpanel/Index.rst

                    </a>

 .. figure:: ../../Images/manual_html_639a5d8e.png
-   :alt: The TYPO3 ADMIN PANEL
+   :alt: The TYPO3 admin panel

 This is what the admin panel looks like.
 Notice the fact that the visibility of the admin panel is ultimately depending on being